CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 13.3.Ti=Notice

+13.3.sec={13.3.1.Sen} {13.3.2.Sen} {13.3.3.Sen} {13.3.4.Sen} {13.3.5.Sen}

-13.3.sec=Except as otherwise provided in other sections of this agreement, any notice or other communication required or permitted to be given under this agreement must be in writing and must be mailed by certified mail, return receipt requested, with postage prepaid.
-Notices addressed to a Member must be addressed to the Member's address listed in Exhibit A, or if there is no such address listed for a Member, the address of the Member shown on the records of the Company.
-Notices addressed to the Company or a Manager must be addressed to the principal office of the Company.
-The address of a Member, the Company, or a Manager to which notices or other communications are to be mailed may be changed from time to time by the Member's, the Company's, or the Manager's giving written notice to the Members, the Company, and the Managers.
-All notices and other communications will be deemed to be given at the expiration of three days after the date of mailing.
+13.3.1.Sen=Except as otherwise provided in other sections of this agreement, any notice or other communication required or permitted to be given under this agreement must be in writing and must be mailed by certified mail, return receipt requested, with postage prepaid.

+13.3.2.Sen=Notices addressed to a Member must be addressed to the Member's address listed in Exhibit A, or if there is no such address listed for a Member, the address of the Member shown on the records of the Company.

+13.3.3.Sen=Notices addressed to the Company or a Manager must be addressed to the principal office of the Company.

+13.3.4.Sen=The address of a Member, the Company, or a Manager to which notices or other communications are to be mailed may be changed from time to time by the Member's, the Company's, or the Manager's giving written notice to the Members, the Company, and the Managers.

+13.3.5.Sen=All notices and other communications will be deemed to be given at the expiration of three days after the date of mailing.

 13.4.Ti=Additional Documents